Checkmark

 The Appropriations Committee substitute.
 This was bypassed in favor of a version that contains additional changes in a few line items.

-Moved to reconsider by Rep. Kathy Angerer D- on March 25, 2010
+Motion to reconsider by Rep. Kathy Angerer (D-55)

 O reconsider the vote by which the House adopted the substitute previously recommended by the Committee on Appropriations.